RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 1) Download the 3VBS biological assembly (3VBS.pdb1) of the **mature EV-71 capsid** from the PDB.

-2) Open 3VBS.pdb1 in PyMol.
+2) Open 3VBS.pdb1 in PyMOL.

 3) Use the **split_states 3VBS** command to visualise the full capsid.